brice-tossim/react/README.md

 This repository showcases a collection of simple yet powerful React web projects.
 These applications highlight practical frontend development skills such as component-based architecture, state management, routing, API integration, and responsive UI design.

-All projects are containerized with Docker to simplify setup and running—no more complex local configurations!
+All projects are containerized with Docker to simplify setup and running, so you can skip the complex local configurations.

 ## 🚀 Features